rkronberg/ncnt-random-forest/README.md

 # ncnt-random-forest
 Random forest (RF) and Shapley additive explanations (SHAP) analysis implementation written in Python for machine learning and analysis of hydrogen adsorption on defective nitrogen doped carbon nanotubes (NCNT).
+The script can be easily applied also for other datasets and regression tasks.

 ## Usage